u-eff-gee/utr/README.md

 MAX_TRIES_MOMENTUM = 10000
 ```

 AngularDistributionGenerator can do a self-check before the actual simulation in which it creates `MAX_TRIES_XY` points and evaluates how many of the were valid.
 From this, the probability *p* of not hitting one of the source volumes / angular distribution can be estimated.
 An individual check is done for each source volume.
 If `p * N >~ 1`, where N is the number of particles to be simulated, the algorithm will very probably fail once in a while so try increasing `MAX_TRIES_XY`.
-A typical output of the self-check looks like:
+A typical output of the self-check for the position generator looks like:

 ```
 G4WT0 > ========================================================================